SWAced/DatabasesAdvanced/README.md

 <code>bash mongodbinst.sh</code>

-Now the script will automatically install mongodb and make it active, so you can run the scraper without issue.
+Now the script will automatically install mongodb and make it active, so you can run the scraper without issues.

 <br>
 <br>